Posted on : June 15, 2020 by Clinic One on Mental Health

 Let alone suicide, If you are even thinking of hurting yourself, seek immediate help!

-- Reach out to the closest people to you, tell them how you are feeling.
+- Reach out to the closest people to you, and tell them how you are feeling.
 It might be hard to talk about these things but do it anyway.
 Feeling connected and heard of often lessens the self-harm thoughts.

 - Call a suicide hotline!
 Here are the suicide hotlines for Nepal: